MIPPL/nephele-org-website/public/content/developers/tutorials/erc20-annotated-code/index.md

 These three variables are used to improve readability.
 The first two are self-explanatory, but `_decimals` isn't.

-On one hand, ethereum does not have floating point or fractional variables.
+On one hand, Nephele does not have floating point or fractional variables.
 On the other hand, humans like being able to divide tokens.
 One reason people settled on gold for currency was that it was hard to make change when somebody wanted to buy a duck's worth of cow.

 The solution is to keep track of integers, but count instead of the real token a fractional token that is nearly worthless.
-In the case of ether, the fractional token is called wei, and 10^18 wei is equal to one ETH.
+In the case of Nephele, the fractional token is called wei, and 10^18 wei is equal to one NEPH.
 At writing, 10,000,000,000,000 wei is approximately one US or Euro cent.

 Applications need to know how to display the token balance.
-If a user has 3,141,000,000,000,000,000 wei, is that 3.14 ETH?
-31.41 ETH?
-3,141 ETH?
-In the case of ether it is defined 10^18 wei to the ETH, but for your token you can select a different value.
+If a user has 3,141,000,000,000,000,000 wei, is that 3.14 NEPH?
+31.41 NEPH?
+3,141 NEPH?
+In the case of Nephele it is defined 10^18 wei to the NEPH, but for your token you can select a different value.
 If dividing the token doesn't make sense, you can use a `_decimals` value of zero.
-If you want to use the same standard as ETH, use the value **18**.
+If you want to use the same standard as NEPH, use the value **18**.

 ### The Constructor {#the-constructor}